tobsirl/AWS-Certified-DevOps-Engineer/README.md

 You can use versions to manage the deployment of your functions.
 For example, you can publish a new version of a function for beta testing without affecting users of the stable production version.
 Lambda creates a new version of your function each time that you publish the function.
 The new version is a copy of the unpublished version of the function.

 - Unpublished functions - can be changed and deployed
+- this is what you've used so far (Deploys to $LATEST)
+- Functions can be published - this creates an immutable version
+- locked, no editing of that published version
+- Functions Code, Dependencies, Runtime, Settings & Environment Variables
+- A unique ARN for that function version (uniquely identifies)